Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 ![image alt](https://github.com/Cyberakr21/3-homelab-Kali-attacker--images/blob/7b5c5c28d5ef99b1a57fcb914c44861051ee6b6f/16%20next%20click%20firewall%20to%20configure%20ACL.jpg)

-        Cofigure to allow TCP traffic
+        Configure to allow TCP traffic
         Then click "save"

 This is the majority of the firewall configuration needed for pfsense, and you can do more I you want.